daj/neural-style/README.md

 Basic usage:
 `python neural_style.py --content <content file> --styles <style file> --output <output file>`

-To save checkpoint images:
-`python neural_style.py --content <content file> --styles <style file> --output <output file> --checkpoint-output <output format, e.g. output%s.jpg> --checkpoint-iterations <checkpoint frequency>`

 Run `python neural_style.py --help` to see a list of all options.

-The default number of iterations is 1000, which takes around 10 hours to run on a Mid 2013 Macbook Air for a 528×960 pixel content image.
-You can change the number of iterations using the `--iterations` parameter.
+Use `--checkpoint-output` and `--checkpoint-iterations` to save checkpoint images.

+Use `--iterations` to change the number of iterations (default 1000).
+For a 512×512 pixel content file, 1000 iterations take 2.5 minutes on a GeForce GTX Titan X GPU, or 90 minutes on an Intel Core i7-5930K CPU.

 ## Example 1